 The POINT macro starts the next READ or WRITE operation at the specified data set block on the current volume.
 Before you issue POINT macro, ensure that all input and output operations using the same data control block are tested for completion.
-Tf you are processing a data set that has been opened for UPDAT, you must issue a READ macro immediately after the POINT macro If you are processing an output data set, you must issue a WRITE macro immediately after the POINT macro before you close the data set, unless you have already issued the CLOSE macro (with TYPE=T specified) before the POINT macro.
+If you are processing a data set that has been opened for UPDAT, you must issue a READ macro immediately after the POINT macro.
+If you are processing an output data set, you must issue a WRITE macro immediately after the POINT macro.
+If you are processing an output data set, you must issue a WRITE macro immediately after the POINT macro before you close the data set, unless you have already issued the CLOSE macro (with TYPE=T specified) before the POINT macro.